-Levaquin (levofloxacin) is a broad-spectrum antibiotic manufactured by Ortho McNeil Pharmaceutical Inc. and used to treat bacterial infections in adults.
-Levaquin kills many different types of bacteria, including bacteria that can cause lung infections, sinus infections, skin infections, and urinary tract infections.
+Levaquin (levofloxacin) is a broad-spectrum antibiotic manufactured by Johnson & Johnson’s Janssen Pharmaceutical’s subsidiary.
+It is indicated to treat a number of bacterial infections in adults, including lung infections, sinus infections, skin infections, and urinary tract infections.
 Levaquin is best known for treating bacterial infections that cause:

 - skin infections